-The drivers are built into Windows XP, Windows Vista, Windows 7 and Windows 8.
-The drivers are not distributed with the GPS receiver.
+The drivers are built into Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 10.

-If your X9x-OPUS receiver does not mount or an error message is displayed, you can usually unplug the receiver, wait a moment and plug it back in.
+If your iG3s receiver does not mount or an error message is displayed, you can usually unplug the receiver, wait a moment, then plug it back in.